logo for raise-smart-kid.com

 • Remembers where objects belong

-• Start to categorise
+• Start to categorize

 • Points to specific pictures when asked